zhengyang5/Wiki-Flickr-Event-Dataset/README.md

 Please cite the paper if you are using the dataset.

-1. Zhenguo Yang, Zehang Lin, Peipei Kang, Xudong Mao, Yun Ma, Jianming Lv, Qing Li, Wenyin Liu, "earning Shared Semantic Space with Correlation Alignment for Cross-modal Event Retrieval", 2019 (Manuscript)
+1. Zhenguo Yang, Zehang Lin, Peipei Kang, Jianming Lv, Qing Li, Wenyin Liu, "earning Shared Semantic Space with Correlation Alignment for Cross-modal Event Retrieval", 2019 (Manuscript)

 2. Runwei Situ, Zhenguo Yang*, Jianming Lv, Qing Li, Wenyin Liu, "Cross-Modal Event Retrieval: A Dataset and a Baseline using Deep Semantic Learning", In Proceedings of the Pacific-Rim Conference on Multimedia (PCM), 2018.